donkirkby/live-py-plugin/CONTRIBUTING.md

 code sample and what you would like the live code display to show for that code.

 ## PyCharm Development ##
-There is also a PyCharm version of the plugin.
-You can work on it with IntelliJ [IDEA], and follow the [plugin development guidelines][idea-dev].
+You can work on the PyCharm version of the plugin with IntelliJ [IDEA], and follow the [plugin development guidelines][idea-dev].

 If you're trying to find the code for some feature of PyCharm, put a breakpoint in `ActionUtil.performActionDumbAware()`, then use the feature and step